bowers/bowers.github.io/_posts/2021-6-12-Shell-System-Manager.md

 ---
 layout: post
-title: Shell into an Ubuntu instance on EC2 from a browser using AWS System Manager
+title: Shell into an Ubuntu instance on EC2 from a browser using AWS Systems Manager
 ---
-This post describes how to create a shell session into an Ubuntu instance on EC2 using AWS System Manager.
+This post describes how to create a shell session into an Ubuntu instance on EC2 using AWS Systems Manager.
 No SSH client needed.

-You can use [AWS System Manager](https://aws.amazon.com/systems-manager/) to create an ssh-like shell session to an instance using only a browser.
+You can use [AWS Systems Manager](https://aws.amazon.com/systems-manager/) to create an ssh-like shell session to an instance using only a browser.
 No local SSH client is needed, and you can configure and use these sessions using only a browser.
 You also don't need to open port 22 on the instance!

 The session interacts with the instance using the Systems Manager Agent (SSM Agent) installed on the instance.
 Since that agent is pre-installed on Ubuntu AMIs on EC2, all you need to do is apply one IAM Policy (AmazonSSMManagedInstanceCore) to the instance to let you create sessions from the browser.